magpie-ea/magpie-v3-docs/docs/01_designing_experiments/06_canvas.md

 * `points`: Define the points of your line as an array of consecutive x,y pairs, i.e. `[x1, y1, x2, y2, x3, y3]`.
 * `lineJoin`: miter, round, or bevel
 * `lineCap`: butt, round, or square
-* `tension`: Value between 0 and 1, where 0 means zig-zag and 1 means completely curved
+* `tension`: Value between 0 and 1, where 0 means zigzag and 1 means completely curved

 ```html
 <CanvasLine :config="{